 The CHA mission is to provide decent, safe, and sanitary housing to the elderly, disabled, and economically disadvantaged families who are unable to obtain housing through conventional means.
-Additionally, the CHA will strive to provide for and coordinate other necessary life services to this population.

 The CHA will achieve these purposes through an organization and within an environment that attracts the finest people; encourages and challenges our individual talents; encourages the collaboration of those talents to achieve the goals established in a creative, progressive and fiscally responsible manner; and maintains the Cheyenne Housing Authority's well established principles of integrity and professionalism.